tundra-code/Aurora-Mutation-Tutorial/README.md

 ![npm publish](https://i.imgur.com/m4lkqRA.png)

 After publishing your package you can also update it by using the `npm version <update-type>` command, where `<update-type>` is either patch, major, or minor.

+## Check out the Aurora Mutations Store!
+Once you publish your npm package your mutation will be available for all of the Aurora users to add to their version of the application!